gobuffalo/docs/templates/docs/assets.md

 <%= title("Building Assets for Deployment") %>

 The `buffalo build` command will build the asset pipeline, and properly attach it to the generated Go binary.
 One binary to run them all!
+See [/docs/building](/docs/building) for more options on building assets for deployment.